Arrival (ARVL) upgraded Issued by Wall Street Gurus

 Barclays, on the other hand, stated in their research note that they expect to see ARVL reach a price target of $25.
 The rating they have provided for ARVL stocks is “Overweight” according to the report published on June 03rd, 2021.

-During the last 5 trading sessions, ARVL fell by -0.62%, which changed the moving average for the period of 200-days by -87.72% in comparison to the 20-day moving average, which settled at $1.5715.
-In addition, Arrival saw -78.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARVL rose by +3.16%, which changed the moving average for the period of 200-days by -87.02% in comparison to the 20-day moving average, which settled at $1.5600.
+In addition, Arrival saw -78.03% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ARVL